Unlock the Power of 3CX Monitor: Your Ultimate Diagnostic Tool for Call Monitoring

 - Select the uploaded logo from the Select Logo dropdown list.

 Customize ‘Header Title Prefix’ Text #

-- In the Header Title field, enter the text that you want the application to display as a ‘prefix’ for the existing title in the application header.
+- In the Header Title field, enter the text to display as a ‘prefix’ for the existing title in the application header.

 - Click Apply to save the header title prefix.

 The final result of the page when you do all the customizations,

 Events tab displays all the events of a call.
 It records complete call progress from “dialing” to “disconnect”.
 The details help you to follow the path the call took, and see a complete list of attributes.

 |Displays the date on which the event (call) has taken place.

 |Displays the unique ID of the history item.